Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 How Technivorm Moccamaster models get their names

 Technivorm Moccamaster model names are usually differentiated by a series of letters at the end.
-For example, their iconic machine is the KBG:
+For example, their most popular machine is the KBGV:

 Here’s what the letters mean, and we’ll explain the differences in more detail below:

-So the KBG model described above has a rectangular body column (KB) and automatic drip stop (G).
-The absence of a T means it has a glass carafe rather than thermal steel, and the absence of an H means it has two hotplate temperature settings (which you’d only find in Europe anyway).
+So the KBGV model described above has a rectangular body column (KB), automatic drip stop (G) and volume control (V).
+The absence of a T means it has a glass carafe rather than thermal steel, and the absence of an H means it has two hotplate temperature settings (H models are only found in Europe anyway).

 Now that you have an idea which features are represented by which letters, let’s talk about what those features actually mean for you and your coffee machine.